 What does a Mound Visit mean in practice?

 A mound visit throughout a play is recognized in a variety of different ways by MLB.
 Consider, for instance, a match between the Tampa Bay Rays and the New York Yankees.
 The Tampa Bay Rays mentor rushes from the sideline to strategize with a pitcher during the match.
-Facing the Tampa Bay Rays, that serves like one mound visit.
+Facing the Tampa Bay Rays, that serves as one mound visit occurs.

 Another situation is if the infielder for the New York Yankees runs out to the dugout to walk up to the pitcher.
 If the pitcher seems agitated after handing up a home run, or when the pitcher is a freshman and the senior desires to look in to keep them under control, the session can actually happen.
 This will, regardless, count as a mount visit.